kuzmanovicnenad/git-tag-script/README.md

 # git-tag-script

-Note:

-For github repo use [master](https://github.com/kuzmanovicnenad/git-tag-script/tree/master)
+Note: Use this script for github repo.

 For bitbucket repo use [bitbucket-repo](https://github.com/kuzmanovicnenad/git-tag-script/tree/bitbucket-repo)